Super-resolution and Robust Sparse Continuous Fourier Transform in Any Constant Dimension: Nearly Linear Time and Sample Complexity: Introduction

 \item In the multi-dimensional discrete case, the frequencies are on-the-grid.
-Therefore, the observed circular distance just has finite possibilities, e.g.\ $\{0, \frac{1}{N} \cdot \pi, \cdots, \frac{N - 1}{N} \cdot \pi, \pi\}$.
-It turns out that we can easily distinguish the true observations from the fake observations. \end{itemize}
+Thereby, the observed circular distance just has finite possibilities, e.g., $\{0, \frac{1}{N} \cdot \pi, \cdots, \frac{N - 1}{N} \cdot \pi, \pi\}$.
+It turns out that we can easily distinguish true observations from fake observations. \end{itemize} For more details about the sampling scheme, the reader can refer to Section~\ref{sec:locate_inner_time_points}.